 It’s based around the titular islands, on which you collect bricks, to ‘buy’ Lego sets that are constructed with a few taps.
 Over time, you’ll accrue houses and vehicles, and cute blocky critters that roam about.
 As an added bonus, there’s no chance of painfully stepping on a plastic brick.

 3. Toca Kitchen 2

-If you’ve a child who regularly uses a tablet, chances are you’ve already installed some Toca Boca games.
-They’re a smart mix of education and play, and Toca Kitchen 2’s no exception.
+If your child regularly uses a tablet, you’ve likely already installed some Toca Boca games.
+They’re a smart mix of education and play, and Toca Kitchen 2 is no exception.

 4. Llama Spit Spit

 Llama Spit Spit is an oddball shoot ’em up, featuring a flying llama blasting crazy cartoon enemies with a mix of spittle and high-powered weaponry.

 The controls are incredibly simple, meaning even younger players can get on board.
 Power-ups and collectable llamas (with their own background imagery) keep things interesting over the long term.

 The original Crossy Road cleverly reworked Frogger, with blocky characters hopping across chunky endless landscapes, trying to avoid a dunk in a river or getting flattened by a train.
 But the masterstroke was a raft of unlockable characters.

 Disney Crossy Road is much the same, but uses Disney characters that often radically overhaul the game’s visuals and gameplay mechanics.
 Over 100 figurines are there to be found, and although IAP lurks, playing and collecting coins in the in-game worlds is all you need to snag them all.

 You’d think flinging a plastic disc about would make for a rubbish video game.
 Fortunately, Frisbee Forever 2 is more akin to a set of rollercoasters, with you guiding your disc through gates, collecting stars along the way.